ajstars1/auth_system/README.md

 # Auth_System

-This is a repository for an Advanced Authentication service System with Auth.js for your Personal NextJs project with Credentials and OAuth Providers in your Database.
+This is a repository for an Advanced Authentication System with Auth.js for your Personal NextJs project with Credentials and OAuth Providers in your Database.

 ## Feature